-If you don’t see those files, create a new key pair by typing:
+If you don’t see those files, create a new key pair using

 Press “Enter” through all of the prompts to accept the defaults.

-Now, transfer the key to the source server by typing:
+Now, you can transfer the key to the source server by piping it through

-You should now be able to SSH freely to your source server from the target system by typing:
+You should now be able to SSH freely to your source server from the target system without providing a password:

 During the course of operations, your software requirements can change.
 Sometimes old servers have some services and software that were needed at one point, but have been replaced.

 In general, unneeded services can be disabled and, if completely unnecessary, uninstalled, but taking stock of them can be time-consuming.
 You’ll need to discover what services are being used on your source server, and then decide if those services should exist on your new server.

 The way that you discover services and runlevels depends on the type of “init” system that your server employs.
 The init system is responsible for starting and stopping services, either at the user’s command or automatically.
 From about 2014 onward, almost all major Linux distributions adopted an init system called Systemd, and this guide will reflect Systemd.